bciezah1/SAGA/README.md

 > ⚠️ **Important:** Refer to the `toy_data/` folder to verify correct formatting and file naming.

 > ⚠️ **Important:** You will need to have installed on your linux system:
-        R/4.2.2
->
-        PLINK/1.9.10
+        R (Version 4.2.2)
+           Libraries
+           - GMMAT
+           - CMplot
+           - qqman

 ---

 ## 🚀 Pipelines

-EasyGWAS includes two pipelines: one using **GMMAT** and one using **SAIGE**.
+SAGA includes two pipelines: one using **GMMAT** and one using **SAIGE**.
 We recommend running the provided toy data first to verify that everything is working before applying the pipeline to your own dataset.

 ### 🔧 GMMAT Pipeline